- Travel and Places»

 On a more moderate level strong winds can suddenly flow down from the mountains with local showers or even hailstones to knock you out of your complacency.

 However, in the summer time it's mostly endless sunny days, gorgeous scenery, delicious food and the constant elegance of the Italian style in fashion, flash cars and historic architecture.

 Malcesine offers everything on the holiday menu to almost everybody, from the serious traveller to the fun-loving party-goer.

 It's often said that you should never visit the same place twice but with Lake Garda the rule is more honoured in the breach than the observance.

-There's always more to see and do or instead to simply retrace your old steps in the warm nostalgia of happy memories.
+There are always more things to do in Malcesine, although you could simply retrace your old steps in the warm nostalgia of happy memories.